Asymptotic Geometry of the Moduli Space of Parabolic $SL(2,\mathbb{C})$-Higgs Bundles: Abstract

 \section{Abstract}

 Given a generic stable strongly parabolic $\SL(2,\C)$-Higgs bundle $(\cE, \varphi)$, we describe the family of harmonic metrics $h_t$ for the ray of Higgs bundles $(\cE, t \varphi)$ for $t\gg0$ by perturbing from an explicitly constructed family of approximate solutions $h_t^{\app}$.
 We then describe the natural hyperK\"ahler metric on $\cM$ by comparing it to a simpler ``semi-flat'' hyperK\"ahler metric.
 We prove that $g_{L^2} - g_{\semif} = O(\e^{-\gamma t})$ along a generic ray, proving a version of Gaiotto-Moore-Neitzke's conjecture.
+Our results extend to weakly parabolic $\SL(2,\C)$-Higgs bundles as well.